VidaGallo/Thesis/MBA_Optimization/README_MBA.md

 ### Optimization:
 - (A) BASE MODEL: no rebalancing
-- (B) FULL MODEL: with both rebalancing an line changes
+- (B) FULL MODEL: with rebalancing